 Unlike the previous two studies, however, the effect only arose when air quality levels exceeded the current air quality standards.
 This difference could reflect many different factors, such as the different nature of the work and/or the poorer quality measures of pollution.
 In extrapolating the results to another setting to provide a gauge of the magnitude of the effect, the authors calculate that bringing the city of Los Angeles into compliance with air quality standards would increase service sector productivity by $374 million.

-Furthermore, PM10, which consists of fine particulate matter as well as coarse particulate matter, has been linked with the performance of professional football players throughout Germany .
-After assigning air quality data to the nearest stadium, the authors found that the number of passes per match decreased on days with higher levels of PM10.
-While this is a useful measure of one aspect of productivity for football, a limitation is that it is difficult to translate this outcome into economic costs, unlike the case for the previously discussed studies.
-More importantly, these studies further extend the relevance of the pollution–productivity link to a broader population.
+Air pollution has also been linked with the performance of athletes, an ideal setting for measuring performance.
+After assigning air quality data to the nearest stadium, the authors of a 2017 study found that the number of passes of German professional football players per match decreased on days with higher levels of PM10 .
+Data from marathon runners in China show that athletes run slower on days with higher pollution .
+Furthermore, evidence indicates that ozone impairs the performance of intercollegiate athletes in the US .
+These studies reveal pollution effects on physically fit populations, sometimes at relatively low concentrations.
+While this is a useful measure of a particular aspect of productivity, a limitation is that it is difficult to translate this outcome into economic costs, unlike the case for the previously discussed studies.
+More importantly, these studies further extend the relevance of the pollution−productivity link to a broader population.

 Limitations and gaps

-All of the existing studies have focused on isolated contexts, dictated by data availability and ability to isolate causal effects.
-However, two important gaps are: (i) evidence for the highest-skilled sector, where the value added to the economy is potentially the highest; and (ii) evidence from a wide variety of employment settings (that still recognizes the need to maintain the empirical standards of previous work).
+Most of the existing studies have focused on isolated contexts, dictated by data availability and ability to isolate causal effects.
+However, two important gaps are: (i) evidence for the highest-skilled sector, where the value added to the economy is potentially the highest; and (ii) understanding the mechanisms through which these effects arise.
+In addition, a number of recent studies point to noticeable effects of exposure to poor air quality on emotions, behavioral outcomes, and decision-making that may also have implications for work settings.

 Although the productivity loss is a direct measure of welfare effects, it may not fully capture the harm experienced by workers.
 The loss in potential earnings to the workers, if in a setting with performance-based pay, does not capture any pain and discomfort they experience.
 Furthermore, all effects reflect short-term relationships.
 Given that the long-term effects of pollution on health are generally believed to be larger than the short-term effects, the same may be true for productivity.
 This represents a fruitful area for future research.